Blackburn Announces Four-year Program To Increase Opportunities For Students With Diverse Abilities - News Break

 Blackburn Announces Four-year Program To Increase Opportunities For Students With Diverse Abilities

-Newly Expanded "Blackburn and Beyond" will Launch in Fall 2021 CARLINVILLE — As a part of an ongoing commitment to diversity, equity and inclusion, Blackburn College is announcing an expansion of its “Blackburn and Beyond” program to provide inclusive post-secondary opportunities for young adults with diverse learning abilities.
-The program was recently approved by the U.S. Department of Education as a comprehensive transition postsecondary program (CTP) and will be one o Continue Readingwww.riverbender.com
+Newly Expanded "Blackburn and Beyond" will Launch in Fall 2021.
+CARLINVILLE — As a part of an ongoing commitment to diversity, equity and inclusion, Blackburn College is announcing an expansion of its “Blackburn and Beyond” program to provide inclusive post-secondary opportunities for young adults with diverse learning abilities.
+The program was recently approved by the U.S. Department of Education as a comprehensive transition postsecondary program (CTP) and will be one of only two four-year certificate and degree programs of its kind in the state of Illinois.
+The newly imagined program is specifically designed for students with diverse abilities to support them in areas of continuing academic, career, and/or independent living instruction and will be enhanced with mentors, tutors, and participation in Blackburn’s nationally-recognized work program.
+The approval from the Department of Education also enables Blackburn and Beyond students to be eligible for federal financial assistance.
+Funding from the state of Illinois will also be available.www.riverbender.com